-Michael Egizi is an award winning composer and musician, who’s music can be heard in millions of homes around the world every day.
+Michael Egizi is a two-time Emmy and award winning composer and musician, who’s music can be heard in millions of homes around the world every day.

 With over two decades of experience, Michael has established himself as one of the top television composers in the industry, creating music and themes for some of the most recognizable shows on television, including Entertainment Tonight, Dr. Phil, Daily Mail, The Doctors, and Extra.

 Michael’s creative vision is a reflection of his rich musical background, which began when his grandfather started teaching him classical piano at age 8.
 He continued his studies in piano, composition and theory at Mount St. Mary’s College.

 As a young full-time musician, Michael’s career began in the Los Angeles music scene.
 He played keyboard, worked as a studio musician and toured the world with several major artists in all genres from Rene & Angela to Richard Marx.
 Michael also wrote music for his bands, as well as a variety of other artists.

 Michael began his journey in television music in the early 90’s, when he was hired as Musical Director/Music Producer for The Disney Channel’s MMC (also known as The All New Mickey Mouse Club).
 Along the way, Michael also composed and produced music for spinoff shows (Emerald Cove and Prescott Press), composed and produced a highly successful studio album, and was involved in the international tour.
 The show is now remembered for its notable musical alumni, including Christina Aguilera, Britney Spears, and Justin Timberlake.

 After working in film music at Hans Zimmer’s Media Ventures (now Remote Control Productions), Michael became a partner in a small composing team, Planet One Productions.
 Planet One flourished, creating music and themes for many iconic television shows of the 90’s, including Hard Copy and Real TV.